haydenwoodhead/burner.kiwi/README.md

 Burner.kiwi is designed to be able to run on both AWS lambda and normal machines.
 The __goal__ is to have several backing database implementations and flexible configuration.

 At this point it's working on normal machines and in lambda.
-There are two database implementations - DynamoDB and InMemory.
+There is one production ready database implementation - DynamoDB and a dev/testing implementation - InMemory.

-Configuration still needs some work.
+This is definitely still a work in progress, see the todo section.

 ## Deploy Your Own!

+You will need to:
+1. Buy at least one domain
+2. Sign up for a mailgun account
+3. Add your new domain(s) to your mailgun account
+4. Ensure you can receive email through mailgun on that domain

+### AWS Lambda

 Deploy your own straight to AWS lambda and DynamoDB.